abobich675/Ribbit-Royale/README.md

 - In Swamp Spotting Game, some animals are facing the wrong direction in multiplayer.
 - Returning to the prelobby creates duplicates of the frogs.
 - Scoreboard breaks in multiplayer.
+- In Snake Chase, Colors of frogs are not applying because of incorrect PlayerData values

 As a team of newcomers to game development, this project also provides a unique opportunity to grow our skills in game design, networking, and the Unity engine, while contributing to a project that could offer both personal and professional rewards.